A5H73Y/Carz/docs/tutorials/sign-commands.md

 Sign Commands
 ======

-Carz command usage can be completely disabled in the config to allow for full immersion of role-play by using signs for every Carz function.
+Vehiclez command usage can be completely disabled in the config to allow for full immersion of role-play by using signs for every Vehiclez function.
 This includes: buying a car, upgrading a car, and refueling your car.
 Ideally you could have a different building for each of these purposes.

-If Carz is linked to an Economy plugin, the cost of the purchase will be displayed at the bottom of the sign.
+If Vehiclez is linked to an Economy plugin, the cost of the purchase will be displayed at the bottom of the sign.
 _You are able to override the default cost by entering a number at the bottom (forth line) of the sign, which will be the new cost of the purchase._

-**If Carz signs aren't working for non-ops, this will be because of an external reason.
-This could include the server.properties spawn-protection or a 3rd party plugin, and not because of the Carz plugin.**
+**If Vehiclez signs aren't working for non-ops, this will be because of an external reason.
+This could include the server.properties spawn-protection or a 3rd party plugin, and not because of the Vehiclez plugin.**

 ## Purchase Car